 Next up, CheatSheet is a utility that brings a summary of all the shortcuts available on the frontmost application, just like on the iPad while holding down for a while the “command” key.
 Very handy. (#operatingsystem)

 To help me manage and process some files automatically, I bought Hazel.
 This file processing utility uses rules for processing files in specific folders.
 For example, when I take a screenshot with CleanShot, the file is saved into a specific folder using a naming pattern.
 Hazel keeps an eye on this folder, and as soon as it sees the new file, it moves it into a folder accessible from Unclutter.
 Another automation is to process files downloaded from Unsplash.
 Hazel looks for files containing “Unsplash” in its name in the Download folder.
 When it sees one, it moves it into a specific folder accessible from Unclutter then creates a lower resolution version of the file2.
 All this is happening automatically and takes a few seconds each time.
-It’s a real time-saver utility. (#operatingsystem #functionality #automation)
+It’s a handy utility. (#operatingsystem #functionality #automation)

 On the text manipulation side, I recently started using Textcraft.
 This text utility offers a plethora of text transformation actions like turning a phrase into a blog title with the Title case transformation3.
 Textcraft helped me create the following text snippet that I use in my HEY World feed.
 Thanks to Apple’s Catalyst development framework, Textcraft is available on macOS, iPad, and the iPhone, which is really nice4. (#functionality)